BryanKeating/BRB_Real_Esatate_Modeling/README.md

 # BRB_Reality_Modeling
 ## Overview
-For this project, we were tasked to address the following prompt
+For this project, you will use multiple linear regression modeling to analyze house sales in a northwestern county.